nodejs/admin/us-export-control.md

 contains cryptography by be available.

-For the Node.js binary downloads this is covered by making all of the source avaible through the github repositories.
+For the Node.js binary downloads this is covered by making all of the source available through the GitHub repositories.

 PENDING: We will solict volunteers to:
 * Create tooling to crawl through the github